A week after Kuwait bombing, Sunnis and Shi'ites pray together for unity

 The Sunni group, which sees Shi'ites as heretics and wants to expel them from the Arabian peninsula, claimed responsibility for a June 26 suicide bombing on a Shi'ite mosque in Kuwait City that killed 27 and wounded more than 200.

-Shi'ite member of parliament Adnan Abdulsamad told Reuters Islamic State were "fools" for thinking they could destabilise Kuwait and the attack had only made Kuwaitis more determined to promote solidarity.
+Shi'ite member of parliament Adnan Abdulsamad told Reuters Islamic State were "fools" for thinking they could destabilize Kuwait and the attack had only made Kuwaitis more determined to promote solidarity.

 "This prayer is a prayer of unity," he said.
 "This heinous crime only brings us further strength and tolerance.
 Thank God it made our enemies fools.
 Were they under the illusion that with this crime they would create discord?"